-Vegan pantry staples are always on the menu!
+This vegan pantry staples list is full of ingredients that are always on the menu!
 Having a well-stocked and organized pantry is the foundation to building simple, healthy, and nourishing plant-based meals.
 Now more than ever, I have been relying on vegan pantry staple ingredients of all kinds: rices, vegetables, pastas, flours, fruits, and some surprising items you would never guess were shelf-stable (check the protein section below)!

 Knowing what you have on hand and being able to see what you have at a glance will help with meal planning, meal prep, and shopping.
 When you can: buy in bulk, and buy on sale.
 I get a lot of questions about what ingredients I personally use in my recipes on TheHerbeevore.com, so I’ve included links to the exact items that I keep in my cupboards.